Different women feel oncoming labor differently

 Some time around 33 to 36 weeks might be a good time to pack that overnight bag and leave it near the door, as you really could deliver at any time over the next month.
 Many women like to have some “comfort” items in the labor room, including:

 At Women & Infants, the clothing that you wear on arrival is usually sent home and we will provide you with a “johnnie” (hospital gown) to wear during your stay.
-Following are some additional items that you may want to bring:
+The following are some additional items that you may want to bring:

 Clothing will be provided for your newborn infant as long as he or she stays in the nursery.
 It is recommended that you have clothing for yourself and your baby brought to the hospital the day before you are scheduled to return home.